NickHastings/icommands-images/README.md

 ## Usage

-A Singularity image file based on Ubuntu 18.04 with the icommands can be created with the command:
+A Singularity image file based on Ubuntu 18.04 with the icommands can be created by running the following command as root:

 ```
 singularity build Ubuntu1804-icommands.sif Ubuntu1804-icommands.def
 ```

-The image can then be used to run commands like `ils`, `iget`, `iput` etc provided the user has a valid `~/.irods/` setup on the host machine:
+The image can then be used by and unprivileged user to run commands like `ils`, `iget`, `iput` etc provided the user has a valid `~/.irods/` setup on the host machine:
 ```
 singularity exec Ubuntu1804-icommands.sif ils
 ```